trailofbits/algo/README.md

 ### Apple Devices

-Apple devices can connect to an Algo VPN via IPsec using their built-in IPsec support or via WireGuard by installing WireGuard client software.

-#### Install WireGuard
+WireGuard is used to provide VPN services on Apple devices.
+Algo generates a WireGuard configuration file, `wireguard/<username>.conf`, and a QR code, `wireguard/<username>.png`, for each user defined in `config.cfg`.

-On iOS, install the [WireGuard](https://itunes.apple.com/us/app/wireguard/id1441195209?mt=8) app from the App Store.
-For each user you defined, Algo generated a WireGuard configuration file `wireguard/<name>.conf` and a corresponding QR code image `wireguard/<name>.png`.
-Either AirDrop the configuration file to the iOS device or use the WireGuard app to scan the QR code.
-To use "Connect On Demand" with WireGuard enable it by editing the configuration in the WireGuard app.
+On iOS, install the [WireGuard](https://itunes.apple.com/us/app/wireguard/id1441195209?mt=8) app from the iOS App Store.
+Then, use the WireGuard app to scan the QR code or AirDrop the configuration file to the device.

+On macOS Mojave or later, install the [WireGuard](https://itunes.apple.com/us/app/wireguard/id1451685025?mt=12) app from the Mac App Store.
+WireGuard will appear in the menu bar once you run the app.
+Click on the WireGuard icon, choose **Import tunnel(s) from file...**, then select the appropriate WireGuard configuration file.
+Enable "Connect on Demand" by editing the tunnel configuration in the WireGuard app.

-Until the WireGuard app for macOS is ready, installing WireGuard on macOS is a little more complicated.
-See [Using MacOS as a Client with WireGuard](docs/client-macos-wireguard.md).
+Installing WireGuard is a little more complicated on older version of macOS.
+See [Using macOS as a Client with WireGuard](docs/client-macos-wireguard.md).

-#### Configure IPsec

-Find the corresponding `mobileconfig` (Apple Profile) for each user and send it to them over AirDrop or other secure means.
-Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices.
-On macOS, double-clicking a profile to install it will fully configure the VPN.
-On iOS, users are prompted to install the profile as soon as the AirDrop is accepted.

-#### Enable the VPN

-On iOS, connect to the VPN by opening **Settings** and clicking the toggle next to "VPN" near the top of the list.
-If using WireGuard you can also enable the VPN from the WireGuard app.
-On macOS, connect to the VPN by opening **System Preferences** -> **Network**, finding the Algo VPN in the left column, and clicking "Connect."
-Check "Show VPN status in menu bar" to easily connect and disconnect from the menu bar.

-#### Managing "Connect On Demand"

-If you enabled "Connect On Demand" the VPN will connect automatically whenever it is able.
-Most Apple users will want to enable "Connect On Demand", but if you do then simply disabling the VPN will not cause it to stay disabled; it will just "Connect On Demand" again.
-To disable the VPN you'll need to disable "Connect On Demand".

-On iOS, you can turn off "Connect On Demand" in **Settings** by clicking the (i) next to the entry for your Algo VPN and toggling off "Connect On Demand."
-On macOS, you can turn off "Connect On Demand" by opening **System Preferences** -> **Network**, finding the Algo VPN in the left column, unchecking the box for "Connect on demand", and clicking Apply.
+If you prefer to use the built-in IPSEC VPN on Apple devices, then see [Using Apple Devices as a Client with IPSEC](docs/client-apple-ipsec.md).

 ### Android Devices